 Your body is a complex system that requires many types of nutrients to function properly.
 The best way to ensure you’re getting everything your body needs is to eat various foods from each food group.

 There is no specific number of bananas that automatically makes them good or bad.
 It really depends on your unique calorie and nutrient needs.

 In theory, you could eat as many bananas as you want, as long as you’re not over-consuming calories, displacing other foods and nutrients that your body needs, or harming your health in other ways.

-That said, one to three bananas per day would likely be considered a moderate intake for most healthy people.
+That said, one to two bananas per day would likely be considered a moderate intake for most healthy people.

 Don’t forget to include a variety of other nutrient-dense fruits, vegetables, lean proteins, and healthy fats.